 Top up: If the item should always be placed into a package with the top up, select True.

 Ship Solo: If the item should always be shipped alone, select True.
+Note that Cartonization will work on Ship Solo items.
+However, they must be packed into their own cartons and shipped alone.

 Serial Code: Select whether the item contains serial numbers that must be recorded for inbound and outbound, or outbound-only shipments; or sequential numbering that must be recorded for an outbound shipment.